Ayahuasca Research in its Native Environment

 Having hosted hundreds of healing retreats, courses, and seminars – observing the treatment of over 2,000 program participants – the multidisciplinary team at the Ayahuasca Foundation have developed an understanding of the healing processes unique to the indigenous medical traditions of the Amazon rainforest.
-The goal of the research center is to provide a site in which sophisticated scientific methods can also be employed in order to further educate us on how some of these powerful plant medicines work.
-In this context we accept that scientists are the uninformed ones, and that we have much to learn from ancient wisdom.
+The goal of the research center is to provide a site in which sophisticated scientific methods can now be employed in order to further educate us on how some of these powerful plant medicines work.
+In this context we accept that we, as scientists, are the uninformed ones.
+It is clear that there is much to learn from ancient wisdom.

 The primary goal of Riosbo is to investigate the parallels, overlaps and differences between modern and traditional medicine, whilst ensuring that the cultural heritage of ancient practices are respected.
 The site holds no affiliations or links with any profit-based organisation.
-We work alongside, and in partnership with the local community, as well as the above institutions.
+We work alongside and in partnership with the local community, based within the national reserve.

 Research into the therapeutic potential of psychedelics has reported on the importance of ‘set’ and ‘setting’.
 Set being the individual’s state of mind going into the experience, and setting being the physical location – comfort, safety and so on of the individual.
-Riosbo allows for both of these factors to be optimized, where data can be collected from a large range of participants with an array of conditions, whilst being delivered by experienced traditional practitioners of Shipibo heritage.
+Riosbo allows us to collect data in an environment where both of these factors to be optimized.
+From sample groups with a large range of conditions, whilst all the while being delivered by experienced practitioners of Shipibo lineages.